Table of Contents

 In person experiences, like the Toronto Christmas market, and the windows of big department stores like Saks in New York, also create consumer experiences that breathe the spirit of the season into the shopping experience.
 Walking with a hot chocolate in hand as you browse local artisans in Toronto’s Distillery District, or admiring which brands really outdid themselves this year in the big windows of glitzy stores down 5th Avenue, fosters a sense of community in the midst of the Christmas craze that benefits brands.

 In the e-commerce space, influencers and online retailers can tap into the spirit of the season with thoughtful giveaways and campaigns that create intrigue.
 Giving away gift baskets, or running campaigns with a charitable touch, speak to the ethos of the holidays while generating sales, clicks and views.
 The details are key here: curating the right song that has the perfect jingle-bell touch to go with the right ad, and using on-brand (yet in-season) shades of red and green, are effective ways to draw eyes to your brand’s page or product.
 Plus, taking advantage of email marketing with strategic coupon codes, festive designs and copy is a smart and strategic way to compete with other retailers around the holidays.
+The words you choose matter as much as the visuals; great seasonal copy should feel warm and human, not like it was churned out by a template.
+Together, these choices form a cohesive holiday marketing campaign instead of a random flurry of posts and promos.

 FAQs